mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

 <img src="./Voltage_Analysis/fc_Bins_plot_all_nconst.svg" width="800" />

 **Results:** With the measurements it is proved that the harmonic content increases when the rotor deviated.
-Especially the Amplitudes of the 3rd, 5th and 9th harmonic increase.
+Especially the amplitudes of the 3rd, 5th and 9th harmonic increase.

 **Practical Implementation:** An approximate [calculation](./Voltage_Analysis/FourierSyntheseAndESP8266ADC.ipynb) shows that the resolution of an ESP8266 ADC is high enough to detect the rotor deviation.